nextflow-io/training/docs/basic_training/modules.md

 !!! note

-    We have moved the `greeting_ch` into the workflow scope for this exercise.
+    You have moved the `greeting_ch` into the workflow scope for this exercise.

-We can also explicitly define the output of one channel to another using the `.out` attribute, removing the channel definitions completely:
+You can also explicitly define the output of one channel to another using the `.out` attribute, removing the channel definitions completely:

 ```groovy linenums="1" hl_lines="3-5"
 workflow  {